-Mode is changed by pressing the "Temp" button, then pressing the "Light" button.
-Each time "Temp" then "Light" is pressed the mode will be changed.
+Mode is changed by pressing the "Temp" button, then pressing the "Mode" button on a one pump unit and "warm" or "cool" then "mode" on a two pump unit.

 Standard Mode is programmed to maintain the desired temperature.
 Note that the last measured spa temperature displayed is current only when the low speed of pump 1 has been running for at least 2 minutes.
 "51⁄2" or "51⁄2d" will be displayed momentarily when you switch into Standard Mode.